Purpose of Policy

 Expiration of Accounts

-Student email accounts will remain in effect for as long as the student remains enrolled in the University and for a minimum of nine months following graduation.
-If the student leaves Roosevelt prior to graduation, the account will be deleted in nine months.
-Student email accounts will be deleted immediately upon the account holder being suspended from the University for any reason or declared inactive by the University registrar.
-See the Computer Account Deletion Policy for details.
+Student email accounts will remain in effect for as long as the student remains enrolled at the University and for a minimum of one year following graduation.
+If the student does not enroll at the University, the account will be deleted after one year.
+If the student leaves Roosevelt prior to graduation, the account may expire after a minimum of one year of inactivity.
+Student email accounts will be deleted immediately upon the account holder being suspended from the University for any reason or declared inactive by the Registrar.

-- Any inappropriate email, some examples of which are described below and elsewhere in this policy, is prohibited.
-Users receiving such email should immediately contact the University Help Desk.
+Any inappropriate email, some examples of which are described below and elsewhere in this policy, is prohibited.
+Students receiving such email should immediately contact the University Help Desk.

 - The creation and exchange of messages that are harassing, obscene or threatening.